Most Important - Wear it with Pride!

 Follow the tips & watch the video on this page and you will truly look the part just like Stephen McGrew does in the shot at left!

 The style is your choice, from formal to more casual - discuss with us to make sure you get the best option for your needs.
-Most jackets come with a waistcoat (vest) and there are often choices of button, epaulette style etc. Some jacket styles (eg, the Argyll) are best left unbuttoned.
+Most jackets come with a waistcoat (vest) and there are often choices of button, epaulette style etc. Most jacket styles (eg, the Argyll) are best left unbuttoned.

 Your kilt should be worn with the pleats to the rear and the fringed edge on the right hand side.
 And it should sit high on the waist, at the tummy button.